tum-pbs/pbdl-book/diffphys.md

 %the $L^2$ loss $L= |d(t^e) - d^{\text{target}}|^2$, thus

-So what are the actual Jacobians here: the one for $L$ is simple enough, we simply get a column vector with entries of the form
+So what are the actual Jacobians here?
+The one for $L$ is simple enough, we simply get a column vector with entries of the form
 $2(d(t^e)_i - d^{\text{target}})_i$ for one component $i$.
 $\partial \mathcal P / \partial \mathbf{u}$ is more interesting: here we'll get derivatives of the chosen advection operator w.r.t. each component of the